 If you are a night owl, sleeping early and waking early provides the same peace and solitude.
 And nothing beats watching the sun rise.

 You will have gone 6-8 hours without hydration so it’s important to drink a glass of water as soon as you wake.
 Not only does it fire up your metabolism but it helps to flush out toxins and reduce body fat.
+Having a bottle of water ready by your bedside is a way to get this quick win.

 My meditation exercise consists of praying and reading my bible.
 A great alternative could be listening to or reading an inspirational or motivational podcast or book.
 Choose wisely, the songs or words are likely to be stuck in your head all day.
 An app I would recommend for beginners to meditation is Headspace.